 (only showing items where the gap between genders is 5% or more)

 These priorities suggest women are more careful and deliberate in choosing brands and prioritize premium brands that target them and provide guidance and education.
-Women are more interested in how the product will fit within their lifestyle and their community, while men are more specifically interested in unique, but tested strains.
+Women are more interested in how the product (eg. cannabis beverages) will fit within their lifestyle and their community, while men are more specifically interested in unique, but tested strains.

 For men, these priorities suggest a more transactional relationship with cannabis brands that start with recommendations, and continues through online commerce.
 Men will likely get most of the information they need from the labels on cannabis packaging, while women will be looking for a much wider range of company and product information.

 Women and Cannabis: Blazing a Trail You Can’t Ignore